Tough Texas immigration law nears. Residents have questions.

 Still, immigrant advocates like the Rev. Julio Vasquez are preparing.
 He plans to track any reports of abuse by law enforcement through a new “human rights office” at his church.
 The Lutheran pastor also co-directs Eagle Pass Frontera Ministries, which offers immigrants free clothing, shoes, food, and occasionally bus fare to San Antonio.

-His house of worship, Iglesia Luterana San Juan, sits some 3 miles away from an Eagle Pass city park, now occupied by state forces and ringed with wire and shipping containers to deter illegal crossings from the Rio Grande.
+His house of worship, Iglesia Luterana San Lucas, sits some 3 miles away from an Eagle Pass city park, now occupied by state forces and ringed with wire and shipping containers to deter illegal crossings from the Rio Grande.

 “I only see families seeking asylum,” says the soft-spoken man in Spanish.
 “I don’t see the invasion.”

-Note: Editor's note: This story was updated to correct the name of the Iglesia Luterana San Lucas church.